 Electricity, magnetism, sound waves, and optics.
 Includes 2 lab hrs.
-Prerequisites: PHY290D; MAT125 (may be taken concurrently).
+Prerequisites: PHY290D (with a grade of C or better); MAT125 (may be taken concurrently).
 Students may not receive credit for both PHY205 and PHY295.

 PHY300 • Electronics

 Fundamentals of digital and analog electronics intended for scientists and engineers.
 Extensive laboratory exercises and a choice of projects provide hands-on experience with circuits using transistors, operational amplifiers, logic gates, flip-flops, and other devices.
 Includes 4 lab hrs.
 Prerequisites: PHY205 or PHY295; MAT124M.